 When Whole Foods Market asked me to step up to the Whole Foods Hacks challenge of creating a weekly menu (14 meals of any mix) with a budget of $125, shopping in my local Whole Foods Market store, I knew I had to take that on!

 When we switched to organic and whole foods about six or seven years ago, the sticker shock was brutal!
-We transitioned item by item every few months to adjust our menu without adjusting our budget too much.
+We transitioned item by item every few months to adjust menu and budget gradually.

 I often hear how expensive it is to eat organic (not gonna lie, depending on what you buy, you can blow your budget on products with the “organic” label!).